chrissyhunt/goalzzz/README.md

 Goalzzz is a productivity app built in Rails, and using bcrypt and Omniauth.

+Version 2.0 features a Rails API backend and a jQuery frontend for the '/goals' portion of the application.

 ## Installation

 Run ``bundle install`` to install all required gems.